vycke/crinkles.dev/src/pages/blog/ui-component-anatomy.md

 - **Data**: data often lives higher in the component tree.
 These interfaces allow data to be present and used in our component.
 These flows are uni-directional.
 An example is the `value` property;
 - **Actions**: sometimes we need to invoke changes higher in the component tree.
 This requires callback functions to pass through the API.
 An example is the `onChange` property.

-_Note: to be in line with modern frameworks, I both use the terms properties and API_
+_Note: to be in line with modern frameworks, I both use the terms props/properties and API_

 ## State